Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Introduction

+So we have some possibility that tautologies and theorems are equivalent, but indeed, their structures are quite different.
+For example, the truth value of a well-formed formula in a propositional logic system is completely determined by its subformulae and truth tables of logical operators, so a decision algorithm for tautologies is simply constructible and being a tautolgy is universal for most logic systems where a given formula is valid.
+But provability cannot be determined by its subformulae, so it is hard to design a decision algorithm for theorems and being a theorem completely depends on which logic system is considered for.
+Hence, if we want to generate randomized proofs as a first step of AI-based proof, it is helpful to understand the proportion of theorems clearly, and we can replace it to the proportion of tautologies, which is simpler, in such complete propositional logic systems.

+Also, even though the structure of tautologies is simpler, we still have several interesting questions about tautology itself, not only related to the theorem.
+3-SAT problem is one of the example that can be understood as a tautology decision problem, since satisfiability is equivalent to non-tautology-ness of its negation.
+For example, $(x\vee y\vee z)\wedge (x\vee y\vee \neg z)$ is satisfiable if and only if $(\neg x\wedge\neg y\wedge\neg z)\vee (\neg x\wedge\neg y\wedge z)$ is not a tautology.
+Hence, understanding tautologies is strongly related to understanding the satisfiability.

-In fact, just counting tautologies is not interesting, since they are countably infinite.
-What may be interesting is the probability that a given well-formed formula is a tautology, but this probability should be specified further since the number of total well-formed formulae is infinite.
-Thus, we will consider the density, which means we will consider the limit of the portion of tautologies in the set of all well-formed formulae with a fixed length.
-Also, to make this density nonzero, we will consider the case that the number of variables is finite.
-There are some preceding studies such as \cite{Za}, which computes the density of tautologies in a logic system with implication and negation on one variable, \cite{Fo}, which computes the asymptotic density, as the number of variables goes to infinity, of tautologies in a logic system with implication and negative literals, and \cite{As}, which computes the densities in several logic systems based on one variable.
+Therefore, there exist some preceding studies such as \cite{Za}, which computes the density of tautologies in the logic system with implication and negation on one variable, \cite{Fo}, which computes the asymptotic density, as the number of variables goes to infinity, of tautologies in the logic system with implication and negative literals, and \cite{As}, which computes the densities in several logic systems based on one variable, etc. Here, the density means the limit probability of tautologies among fixed length well-formed formulae where the length goes to the infinity.